-- Hour Verification Reports must be turned in to the Ben M. Elrod Center for Family and Community no later than the Wednesday before finals week of the current term.
+- Turn in your complete Hour Verification Reports to the Elrod Center no later than the Wednesday before finals week for the enrolled term.

 - Service at a non-profit agency (e.g. Beehive or Head Start)